zy2d/cursor-auto-free/README.EN.md

 # Cursor Pro Automation Tool User Guide

+README also available in: [中文](./README.md), [Tiếng Việt](./README.VI.md)

 ## Note
 Recently, some users have sold this software on platforms like Xianyu.
-Please avoid such practices—there’s no need to earn money this way.
+Please avoid such practices—there's no need to earn money this way.

 ## License
 This project is licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).